nteract/hydrogen/docs/Usage/GettingStarted.md

 # Usage

 Hydrogen provides a selection of commands for running code.
-Press ⌘-⇧-P to open the command palette and type "hydrogen" and they will come up.
+Press <kbd>⌘-⇧-P</kbd> (On Windows press <kbd>ctrl-⇧-P</kbd> instead) to open the Command Palette and type "hydrogen" and they will come up.

 ## "Hydrogen: Run"
 There are two ways to tell Hydrogen which code in your file to run.